jpwall/patsr/README.md

 `[sudo] pacman -S mongodb` _for Arch Linux_

 Starting the database must be done in order for PATSR to work.
-This is done by executing `mongod` in Ubuntu or Debian and by starting the `mongodb.service` in Arch Linux.
+This can be done with `[sudo] systemctl start mongodb.service` under systemd systems, which includes most modern distros.
 ## Configuration
 ### Database
 All the configuration is done in `config/default.json`